Wave-encoding and Shuffling Enables Rapid Time Resolved Structural Imaging: Introduction

-\tab While Wave-CAIPI was developed as a natural extension to controlled aliasing methods like Bunch Phase Encoding \cite{moriguchi2006bunched} and 2D-CAIPIRINHA \cite{breuer2005controlled, breuer2006controlled}, the sinusoidal gradients have also been successfully applied to data acquired with random k-space sampling to achieve high rates of acceleration with good reconstruction \cite{bilgic2016optimized, chen2018self}.
-This suggests that wave-encoding can be integrated into spatio-temporal model-based techniques to further improve acceleration performance.
+\tab However, conventional Wave-CAIPI acquisitions cannot fully utilize the better conditioning provided by wave-encoding.
+Simulation studies have shown that g-factor performance is largely determined by the maximum gradient amplitude ($G_{\max}$) of the sinusoidal wave-gradient and is independent of the number of sinusoidal cycles \cite{polak2019highly}.
+To achieve the maximum possible $G_{\max}$, lower wave cycle numbers are required due to gradient hardware slew rate limitations.
+When utilizing such encoding, conventional Wave-CAIPI acquisitions, where the data are acquired across a long echo train, suffer from undesirable image ringing artifacts due to the interaction between signal modulation along the echo train from $T_1/T_2$ signal relaxation and the voxel spreading effect from wave-encoding \cite{polak2019highly}.
+This ``Signal-Mixing'' artifact becomes significant when a high $G_{\max}$ and a low cycle number wave-encoding is used, limiting the amount of encoding performance that can be practically achieved.
+However, this can be overcome by time-resolving the echo-train during reconstruction.
+In particular, while Wave-CAIPI was developed as a natural extension to controlled aliasing methods like Bunch Phase Encoding \cite{moriguchi2006bunched} and 2D-CAIPIRINHA \cite{breuer2005controlled, breuer2006controlled}, the sinusoidal gradients have also been successfully applied to data acquired with random k-space sampling to achieve high rates of acceleration with good reconstruction \cite{bilgic2016optimized, chen2018self}.
+This suggests that wave-encoding can be integrated into spatio-temporal model-based techniques to be robust to Signal-Mixing artifacts while improving the acceleration performance of time-resolved applications.

-\tab In this work, Wave-Shuffling is proposed where wave-encoding is incorporated into the Shuffling model.
-The goal is to leverage the better conditioning provided by wave-encoding along with the Shuffling acquisition and reconstruction method to obtain sharp, multi-contrast time-resolved images at higher rates of acceleration.
-Additionally, with the ability of Wave-Shuffling to model the signal evolution over the echo-train, Wave-Shuffling is shown to be robust against image artifacts present in conventional Wave-CAIPI acquisitions when data are acquired across a long echo train using large wave-encodings with a low number of wave cycles \cite{polak2019highly}.
-This observation enables more degrees of freedom in optimizing the wave-encoding parameters for Wave-Shuffling, allowing for the use of a more performant wave-encoding with larger sinusoidal gradient amplitudes to improve reconstruction conditioning.

-\tab The optimized Wave-Shuffling is applied to MPRAGE and 3D-FSE to achieve rapid, 1 mm-isotropic resolution, time-resolved imaging of the brain in a short scan time.
-Additionally, a modified version of the auto-calibrating ``AutoPSF'' approach \cite{cauley2017autocalibrated} for estimating and correcting wave-encoding errors due to gradient hardware imperfections is proposed.
-This technique allows for such an auto-calibrating approach to be performed with a comparatively small computational footprint in the case of random under-sampling without a densely sampled, low resolution calibration region to achieve high quality reconstruction for Wave-Shuffling that is robust to gradient hardware imperfections.